Devanshukoli/CodeWars/README.md

-# CodeWars
+# Codewars

-This repository contains my everyday challenge-solution of codewars.
+This repository contains all of my psuedo code for solving any problems with javascript. ( later I started with different programming language. )

-- Most of them are 8 Kyu (**Beginner Freindly**), If the 7kyu or less comes I will mention them :)
+- Basically started with 8 Kyus.
+Then 7 Kyu and so on.